pyronear/pyro-api/README.md

 ## License

-Distributed under the GPLv3 License.
+Distributed under the CeCILL and AGPLv3 Licenses.
 See `LICENSE` for more information.